meodai/RYBitten/README.md

 <img src="itten-wheel.png" alt="RYBitten Logo" width="400" />

-RYBitten is a library for translating colors between RGB and a custom RYB color space.
-The library uses trilinear interpolation and is manually tuned to emulate Johannes Itten's chromatic circle.
-It is designed for developers, generative artists and designers who want to experiment with alternative color representations.
+**RYBitten** is a lightweight library for translating colors between RGB and a custom RYB (Red-Yellow-Blue) color space.
+It’s designed for developers, generative artists, and designers who want to create harmonious, consistent, or randomized color palettes effortlessly.
+The library emulates Johannes Itten's chromatic circle using trilinear interpolation and customizable options, making it a versatile tool for creative projects.

 > "Play becomes joy, joy becomes work, work becomes play."
 > **Johannes Itten, Bauhaus**

+## Features ✨

+- **Color Conversion**: Effortlessly translate between RGB and a custom RYB space.
+- **Easy Integration**: A tiny library with no dependencies.
+- **Customizable Gamuts**: Experiment with historical color spaces or create your own.
+- **Subtractive Color Model**: Emulates subtractive color.

 ## Installation 📦